 Your chance of getting altitude sickness depends on a few other things: how quickly you move to a higher elevation, how high you go up, the altitude where you sleep, and other factors.

 Your risk also depends on where you live and the altitude there, your age (young people are more likely to get it), and whether you’ve had altitude sickness before.

-If you get a headache and at least one other symptom associated with altitude sickness within a day or two of changing your elevation, you might have altitude sickness.
+If you get a headache and at least one other symptom linked to altitude sickness within a day or two of changing your elevation, you might have altitude sickness.
 For mild symptoms, you can try staying at your current altitude to see if your body adjusts.
 Rest, keep warm, and have plenty of liquids.
 Don’t go any higher until your symptoms are completely gone.